Critical gaps in knowledge of where infectious diseases occur

 The scientific journal Nature Ecology & Evolution has published a joint statement from scientists at the University of Copenhagen and North Carolina State University calling attention to a serious lack of data on the worldwide distribution of disease-causing organisms.
 Without this data, predicting where and when the next disease outbreak will emerge is inhibited.
 Macroecologists have the expertise to create the needed data network and close the knowledge gaps.

-Scientists lack fundamental knowledge about the global distribution of a wide range of disease-causing species from viruses and bacteria to parasites.
+Scientists lack fundamental about the of a wide range of disease-causing species from viruses and bacteria to parasites.
 The lead author, Assistant Professor Anna-Sofie Stensgaard from Center for Macroecology, Evolution and Climate, explains, "Today, we know less about where disease-causing organisms occur than the global distribution of most mammals, birds and even ants.
 Without this basic knowledge, it is very hard to predict if, for instance, certain bacteria or parasites transmitted via mosquitoes or other bloodsucking insects are likely to spread or not, and what measures we must take in order to prevent this."

 Scientists have registered more than 2100 organisms worldwide known to make people sick.
 Of these, 355 are defined as clinically important and collectively kill almost 10 million people each year, mainly in the tropics.
 This disproportion has great implications for global health and economy.
 Yet, scientists only have detailed knowledge about fewer than 17 of these diseases' distribution.